Several years had passed since I visited Batu Karas beach and voila: it now has developed into a small tourist village.

 Another similarity is the road that separates the beach from other properties, such as hotels, public wash room, and parking lots.

 Batu Karas has a wide sandy beach lined with big trees, which provide plenty of shades.
 It is a great place for picnic.
-Don't worry if you are not prepared, there are many vendors who will approach us to rent a picnic mat.
+Don't worry if you are not prepared, there are many picnic mat vendors who will approach you.
+You can rent those picnic mats for several hours.

 These mats are favorite rental items because unlike Pangandaran, not so many visitors spend a night in Batu Karas.
 Most of them spend several hours playing on the beach, then go home or stay in Pangandaran.
 Hence, picnic mats and public wash rooms are essentials on this beach.

 Nevertheless, there are many fun things to do on this beach and the list keeps growing :)

 First, you may want to see the view from above.
 There is a hill at the end of the beach.
 You only need to climb sixty so stairs to reach the top.
 There you can see waves break at the bottom of the cliff.
 It has a beautiful view and several selfie spots.
 However, you must be extra careful, since there is no fence to keep you away from the edge.
 The only drawback is there are so many trashes on the ground, mostly are the food and drink containers people throw away carelessly.

 Many people love to go to Batu Karas for surfing, some bring their own surf board, but you can always rent it on the spot.

 Alternatively, rent a boogie board and do body surf in the shallow water.